Bounded Expectation of Label Assignment: Dataset Annotation by Supervised Splitting with Bias-Reduction Techniques: Literature Review

-The work of \citet{dasgupta2008hierarchical} on HSAL is foundational to ours.
-The key limitation that has prevented this innovative work from having massive impact on the data-hungry state of applied machine learning is that the fixed, unsupervised clusterings that HSAL is restricted to often do not fit the label patterns of data.
+The work of \citet*{dasgupta2008hierarchical} on heirarchical sampling for active learning (HSAL) and that of \citet*{urner2013plal} on probabilistic Lipschitzness active learning (PLAL) are foundational to ours.
+The key limitation that has prevented these innovative approaches from having massive impact on the data-hungry state of applied machine learning is that the fixed, unsupervised clusterings that HSAL and PLAL are restricted to often do not fit the label patterns of data.
 And when they do not fit, the statistical assumptions that are needed for the correctness of their approach prevent any adjustment.
 Our goal in this work is to build a workaround for this issue, allowing the data partitioning scheme to adapt to the labels it observes, catching data inefficiencies in the label inference scheme.
-Recent work by \citet{tosh2018interactive} aims to mitigate the effects of an incorrect clustering by presenting the oracle with a snapshot of a clustering and obtaining a corrected clustering back from the oracle.
+Recent work by \citet*{tosh2018interactive} aims to mitigate the effects of an incorrect clustering by presenting the oracle with a snapshot of a clustering and obtaining a corrected clustering back from the oracle.
 However, our approach avoids introducing more complex tasks for the oracle, only asking it to classify individual examples.

-The output of our GSAL method is not only a set of inferred labels, but also bounded confidences in those inferences.
+The output of \algo is not only a set of inferred labels, but also bounded confidences in those inferences.
 This type of information makes the labels our method generates amenable to use in weakly supervised learning.
 Recent methods for weakly supervised learning include approaches that allow annotators to design noisy labeling functions or weak signals and methods that use confidence values to reason about dependencies among the weak signals \citep{ratner2016data,arachie2019adversarial}.

+Our method for choosing the most informative subset to sample from relies on concentration bounds on random variables \citep{mcdiarmid1998concentration}.
+These bounds follow the intuition that if we have seen more labeled samples from a subset of data, we have a more confident estimate of the subset's label distribution.
+These bounds guarantee limits on the deviation between empirical measurements of statistics and their true expectations.
+Our analysis mainly uses Hoeffding's Inequality \citep{hoeffding1994probability}, which is a distribution-free concentration bound---meaning it holds for any underlying distribution.
+More specifically, we use a variation of Hoeffding Bounds called the adaptive Hoeffding inequality (AH) proven by \citet*{zhao2016adaptive}: